masqquerade/jb_clickup/README.md

 On the initial run, it imports all unique issues from GitHub into YouTrack.
 If an issue already exists in YouTrack, it will be skipped.

 To link issues between two systems, the tool adds a custom field called `GitHub Key` to each imported issue.
-The value if this field follow the format: `<username>/<repository-name>#<issue-number>`
+The value if this field follows the format: `<username>/<repository-name>#<issue-number>`

 **Assignees**